 A lot of people are talking about Emergent Tokyo: Designing the Spontaneous City, a book that came out last year and which I was finally able to read.
 It is a great resource for all of us interested in describing that elusive “charge” of Japan’s capital.
 Few have been as successful in this task as the authors.
 While there are a lot of (generally very favorable) reviews out there already, I have jotted down some of my thoughts here.
 The full text is also available on the Urban Studies blog.
 I paste it below for ease of access.

-I am a Tokyo-based author and aspiring economic historian.
+I am a development finance professional and urban economic historian based in Sydney.
 Below find scribbles from my inchoate explorations in space and time.

 How the years have flown by: I only found out now that Dr. Shirin Akiner passed away in 2019.
 Shirin was a lecturer in Central Asian studies at SOAS.
 Fresh off the boat from Berlin to start my undergraduate degree in the UK twenty years ago, I chose her class as an elective in my first year.